mdq-noppera/jsonpath-pyrs/README.md

 # jsonpath_pyrs
 ## Python Wrapper for Rust crate jsonpath_lib.

-This Python package was created because jsonpath_ng doesn't implement full working filters.
+Uses rust crates serde and jsonpath_lib to provide a Python api with working JSON path filters.

 # Install:
 1. From source: